Thertzlor/vscode-chss/README.md

 *  `chss.caseInsensitiveMatch`:Enable to make normal selectors such as `name` and `[*=name]` also match tokens named `Name` and `myName` respectively.
 Regex matches are not affected and still rely on the /i flag.

 ## Roadmap

+* Brainstorming some very silly ideas about coverting an AST to a DOM and running actual CSS selectors on it for proper positional selectors.
+This is going to be very inefficient.
+* :not() pseudo class would be neat
+* There used to be a fairly popular extension called [Apc Customize UI++](https://github.com/drcika/apc-extension) for injecting custom CSS which is unfortunately not working in recent VSCode versions.
+If it gets fixed, or another CSS injector really takes off, it would be possible to unlock the full power of CSS for CHSS.
+* *Maybe* adding support for selecting textmate scopes, (but VSCode also might pivot to tree sitter, so who knows).
+This is also going to be inefficient.

 ## Credits